Have you ever noticed that some of the most efficient exercises are also really … fun?

 2. It Increases Core Strength

-Here's something your personal trainer never told you: Every workout is a core workout.
+Here's something people with a personal trainer job rarely tell you: Every workout is a core workout.

 Core strength is vital to your well-being because you use it in every movement.
 You need your core muscles to sit up in bed, turn a steering wheel, or reach for something from the kitchen cabinet.
 In the gym, you need to activate your core to perform a back squat, do a pushup, pull into a chinup, and jump into a burpee.